NickWaterton/eWeLink-mqtt/README.md

 To your mqtt server.

 See `ewelink_devices.py` to see the definition of all the devices.
 Do **NOT** change `Default` as that is the base class for all devices!

-## ToDo
-Working on jinja2 templates, but may switch to yaml.
-Not currently implemented.